zerolawtech/SFT-Protocol/README.md

 The [Yellow Paper](docs/SFT-Protocol-Yellowpaper.pdf) provides a more detailed overview of how the SFT Protocol is structrued.

 In-depth documentation is hosted at [Read the docs](https://sft-protocol.readthedocs.io).

+## Develoment Progress

+The SFT Protocol is still under active development and has not yet undergone a third party audit.
+Please notify us if you find any issues in the code.
+We highly recommend against using these contracts prior to an audit by a trusted third party.

 ## Testing and Deployment